 Despite marijuana’s broad legalization in California, offenses related to the substance can still be considered serious crimes.
 A charge for a marijuana crime can range from a minor infraction up to a felony depending on the amount possessed and the circumstances of the case.
 Even though societal pressures against marijuana have dwindled in recent years, California citizens need to bear in mind that marijuana is still an illegal substance in most parts of the country and its use could have severe criminal consequences.
 Additionally, marijuana-related criminal activities are all federal crimes, even if they are legal according to California laws.

 Fighting a marijuana charge in Los Angeles can be more difficult than people think.
 In order to have success in a California marijuana case, it requires attention to detail, legal documentation, and a thorough understanding of the California Penal Code and federal laws.
-If you or someone you know is up against a marijuana crime charge, call an experienced Los Angeles marijuana lawyer from Spolin Law P.C.
+If you or someone you know is up against a marijuana crime charge, call an experienced Los Angeles marijuana lawyer.

 Marijuana Charges

 While cannabis is legal both medically and recreationally across the state, you can still be charged with a number of crimes if you use the substance outside of the scope of the law.
-Marijuana charges we often see are:
+Common marijuana charges include:

 Marijuana laws in California have changed drastically over the last several years.
 To avoid jail times and hefty fines, contact a Los Angeles marijuana attorney today if you’re facing charges for any of the above crimes.